TtheBC01/P256-Solidity/README.md

 Be sure to read the [W3C](https://www.w3.org/TR/webauthn-2/) specification for the WebAuthN API.

 Public keys and signature objects are returned in [DER](https://en.wikipedia.org/wiki/X.690#DER_encoding) [ASN.1](https://en.wikipedia.org/wiki/ASN.1) format
-(Here's a good web-based [ASN.1](http://ldh.org/asn1.html) autodecoder) which is a self-describing data protocol used in many legacy crypto-systems.
+(here's a good web-based [ASN.1](http://ldh.org/asn1.html) autodecoder) which is a self-describing data protocol used in many legacy crypto-systems.
 Using this serialization/deserialization protocol, the relavent components of the public key (QX, QY) and [signature](https://bitcoin.stackexchange.com/questions/92680/what-are-the-der-signature-and-sec-format) (r, s) can be extracted and passed to an on-chain smart contract.

 ### Constructing the Message Hash